About Us | Trustees

 Bonar was born into a family of Pars supporters, so the club is truly in his blood.
 Signed for Dunfermline in 1970 and freed in 1973, he had short spells playing part time for Stirling Albion and Montrose.
 He opened first `unisex` hairdressers in Bruce Street in 1973, went to Edinburgh University in 1974 and studied Economics, Accountancy and Business Studies, joining the University Air Squadron and being offered a flying commission in 1976.
 He played rugby for Kilmarnock then signed for a second time for Dunfermline and played part time while attending University.
 Bonar has had a broad business career - travel agencies, hospitality, incentives, medical study analysis and bringing Russian students to UK education establishments.
 He is still a Dunfermline supporter, but so sad that his father died before seeing Bonar play at his beloved East End Park.

 Adam was born into a Pars family in 1997 but despite attending games from an early age he has only been a season ticket holder in the North West Stand since 2013.
 As well as being a Trustee of the Heritage Trust, Adam is also involved in the work of Dunfermline Athletic Disabled Supporters` Club and the Supporters` Council.
-Away from East End Park Adam is employed in the public sector working on a large IT project with a particular focus on security and asset management.
+Away from East End Park Adam is employed in the public sector working on a range of issues.
 In his spare time away from football Adam enjoys travelling and cooking.